 We were upgraded at check-in to a larger, top-floor, ocean view room.
 We had booked a standard ocean view room on points using the American Express Fine Hotels & Resorts program (part of the AMEX Platinum card) – which includes a free upgrade when available, $100 resort credit and breakfast for 2 daily (usually around an $85 credit).
 The American Express Platinum card carries a hefty fee indeed, but its benefits far outweigh the cost for our family.

-Our room was large, updated and had (1) King Bed (1) Queen Bed and (1) Twin fold out chair- we slept our kids separately but this room would be great for a family with three kids without needing to book two rooms.
-There is an empty fridge in every room (no mini bar), bathrobes, double sinks in the bathroom and a large balcony.
-The ocean view was AMAZING.
-Gorgeous.
-The pic below is the view from our balcony 🙂
+Our room was large, nicely updated and had (1) King Bed (1) Queen Bed and (1) Twin fold out chair.
+This room would be a great option for a family with three kids without needing to book two rooms.
+There is a fridge in every room (empty which I much appreciate because I need snacks in-room for my early risers), bathrobes, double sinks in the marble bathroom, Nespresso coffee maker and a large balcony.
+The hotel has a large club lounge for members or those who wish to book club level.

-The Grand Hyatt Pool
+The Grand Hyatt Kauai Pool

 Pool Tips for Kids:

 - You’ll want inflatable tubes or some kind of float.
 The hotel sells them for a very reasonable price, and inflates them for you which is super convenient.
 They came in about five colors but everyone has them so they do all look alike…ours kids lost them a few times so we did have to repurchase them.
 If traveling with several kiddos or ones who are notorious for not keeping track of their things….consider a few unique tubes (and a hand pump) and pack them along.
 Bringing some school name stickers for them might also do the trick!